 When required, the parent or guardian sets a PIN in RHW.
 When parents or guardians set their PIN, VR staff encourages them to use a number that is easy to remember and is not the last four digits of the customer's SSN.
 (RHW uses the last four digits to create the pseudo PIN.)
 The parent or guardian should make a personal note of the PIN and keep it where it can be found easily.

 VR staff must not record the PIN or any type of prompts or hints that could inadvertently compromise the confidentiality of the PIN in the customer's case record.
-For more information about setting a PIN in RHW, see the ReHabWorks User's Guide, Chapter 8: PINs
+For more information about setting a PIN in RHW, see the ReHabWorks User's Guide, Chapter 8: PINs and PIN Procedures for Applications, Individualized Trial Work Plans, Individualized Trial Work Plan Amendments, IPEs and IPE Amendments.

 When required, VR staff asks the parent or guardian to: